top of page

 • Improving posture and body awareness to prevent harmful positions.

-At Redrock Physio in St Albans, we often use the Pilates Reformer to add adjustable resistance and support, making exercises safe and effective for hypermobile clients.
+At Redrock Physio in St Albans, we often use the Pilates Reformer to add adjustable resistance and support.
+This makes exercises safe and effective for hypermobile clients.

 Improving Balance and Proprioception

 Hypermobility often comes with reduced joint position awareness.
-Physiotherapy can improve this through:
+Physiotherapy can enhance this through:

 • Balance training (e.g., single-leg stands, wobble board work).